-2. The Dean of the College or her designee shall decide whether the Student Code shall be applied to conduct occurring off campus, on a case by case basis, in her/his sole discretion.
-In making the determination to pursue conduct violation that occurred off campus, considerations include but are not limited to: the seriousness of the alleged offense, the risk of harm involved, whether the victim(s) are members of the campus community and/or whether the off campus conduct had or could have an adverse effect on the campus community.
+- The Dean of the College or her designee shall decide whether the Student Code shall be applied to conduct occurring off campus, on a case by case basis, in her/his sole discretion.
+In making the determination to pursue conduct violation that occurred off campus, considerations include but are not limited to: the seriousness of the alleged offense, the risk of harm involved, whether the victim(s) is a member of the campus community and/or whether the off campus conduct had or could have an adverse effect on the campus community.

 F. Student Code of Conduct Process and Procedures

-1. Incidents reported to have occurred in any Residence Hall will typically be handled through the Residential Life conduct process, though repeat or severe violations may be referred to the Associate Dean for Equity. http://barnard.edu/reslife/policies-and-procedures
+- Incidents reported to have occurred in any Residence Hall will typically be handled through the Residential Life conduct process, though repeat or severe violations may be referred to the Associate Director for Community Investigations (or other conduct officer designated by the Executive Director for Equity). http://barnard.edu/reslife/policies

-2. The Associate Dean for Equity may conduct an inquiry to determine if the report has merit and/or if the report can be disposed of administratively by mutual consent of the parties involved on a basis acceptable to the Associate Dean for Equity.
+- The Executive Director for Equity or Associate Director for Community Investigations (or designee) may conduct an inquiry to gather sufficient information to determine if the report has merit and/or if the report can be disposed of administratively by mutual consent of the parties involved on a basis acceptable to the Executive Director for Equity.
 Such disposition shall be final and there shall be no subsequent proceedings.
-If the charges are not admitted and/or cannot be disposed of by mutual consent, the Associate Dean for Equity may later serve in the same matter as the Student Conduct Board or a member thereof.
+If the charges are not admitted and/or cannot be disposed of by mutual consent, the Associate Director for Community Investigations may later serve in the same matter as the Student Conduct Board or a member thereof.

 If the student admits violating institutional rules, but sanctions are not agreed to, subsequent process, including a Student Conduct hearing if necessary, shall be limited to determining the appropriate sanction(s).

-4. Student Conduct Board Hearings, other than matters relating to the Honor Code, shall be conducted by a Student Conduct Administrator or Student Conduct Board according to the following guidelines:
+- Student Conduct Board Hearings, other than matters relating to the Honor Code or matters covered under the Sex and Gender Based Misconduct or Discrimination and Harassment Procedures, shall be conducted by a Student Conduct Administrator or Student Conduct Board according to the following guidelines:

-d.
-The Accused Student and the Complainant (if applicable) have the right to be assisted by a support person they choose.
-The support person must be a member of the College community, not otherwise involved in the incident, and not a practicing attorney.
-The Complainant and/or the Accused Student is responsible for presenting his or her own information, and therefore, the support person is not permitted to speak or to participate directly in any Student Conduct Hearing.
-A student should select as support a person whose schedule allows attendance at the scheduled date and time for the Student Conduct Hearing because delays will not normally be allowed due to the scheduling conflicts of a support person.
+- The Accused Student and the Complainant (if applicable) have the right to be assisted by a support person they choose.
+For matters other than those utilizing the Sex and Gender Based Misconduct procedures, the support person must be a member of the College community, not otherwise involved in the incident, and not a practicing attorney.
+In all matters of conduct, the Complainant and/or the Accused Student is responsible for presenting his or her own information, and therefore, the support person is not permitted to speak or to participate directly in any Student Conduct Investigation or Hearing.
+A student should select a support person whose schedule allows attendance at the scheduled date and time for the Student Conduct Hearing because delays will not normally be allowed due to the scheduling conflicts of a support person.

-f.
-All procedural questions are subject to the final decision of the Associate Dean for Equity.
+- All procedural questions are subject to the final decision of the Executive Director for Equity.

-h.
-The Student Conduct Board’s determination shall be made on the basis of whether it is more likely than not that the Accused Student violated the Student Code or policy.
+- The Student Conduct Board’s determination shall be made on the basis of whether, based upon the available information, it is more likely than not that the Accused Student violated the Student Code or policy.

-k.
-The Student Conduct Board may accommodate concerns for the personal safety, well-being, and/or fears of confrontation of the Complainant, Accused Student, alleged victim, and/or other witness during the hearing by providing separate facilities, by using a visual screen, and/or by permitting participation by telephone, videophone, closed circuit television, video conferencing, videotape, audio tape, written statement, or other means, where and as determined in the sole judgment of Associate Dean for Equity to be appropriate.
-If any proceeding is recorded, such recoding will be retained through the end of the appeal period, the Accused Student has the right to review such recording prior to the appeal deadline, upon request.
+- The Student Conduct Board may accommodate concerns for the personal safety, well-being, and/or fears of confrontation of the Complainant, Accused Student, alleged victim, and/or other witness during the hearing by providing separate facilities, by using a visual screen, and/or by permitting participation by telephone, videophone, closed circuit television, video conferencing, videotape, audio tape, written statement, or other means, where and as determined in the sole judgment of Executive Director for Equity to be appropriate.
+If any proceeding is recorded, such recording will be retained through the end of the appeal period, the Accused Student has the right to review such recording prior to the appeal deadline, upon request.

 One purpose of the student conduct system is that of an educational process, to guide students toward understanding consequences of decision making.
 When found responsible for violation of policy, the outcome will include sanction(s) imposed as a consequence of behavior.